ngn13/AI-Chatbot/README.md

 # How it works

 ...
-lol im lazy ill write this latet.
+lol im lazy ill write this later.